vwilson05/real-estate-management/docs/ui_ux.md

 ### Data Presentation
 - **Cards:** Use card components to display property summaries, transaction details, and dashboard insights.
 - **Tables & Lists:** Present data in easily readable tables or lists with options for sorting and filtering.
+- **Charts & Graphs:** Use appropriate chart types for different data:
+  - Area charts for trends over time
+  - Donut charts for distribution data
+  - Bar charts for comparisons
+  - Line charts for continuous data

 ### Visuals & Media
 - **Responsive Images:** Support responsive images for property visuals and media content.
 - **Charts & Graphs:** Integrate interactive data visualization tools to convey portfolio performance effectively.
+- **Data Visualization:** Use color and size to highlight important data points and trends.

 ## User Feedback & Interaction
 - **Notifications:** Use in-app notifications to communicate important updates or errors to the user unobtrusively.